-Many Alaskans joke that there are two seasons in the “Great White North”: Summer and Winter!
-While each of the four distinct seasons offer their own special surprises (even the short “shoulder” seasons of spring and fall), we recommend to travel to Alaska between the months of May and September to take advantage of the longer daylight hours and warmer temperatures, although winter can be a treat to the lover of winter sports!
+While each of the four distinct seasons offer their own special surprises (even the short “shoulder” seasons of spring and fall), we recommend Alaska adventure travel between the months of May and September to take advantage of the longer daylight hours and warmer temperatures, although winter can be a treat to the lover of winter sports!

-We consider this time of year the peak season to travel in the “Land of the Midnight Sun.”
+- Summer (June – August): We consider this time of year the peak season to travel in the “Land of the Midnight Sun.”
 You’ll find summer temperatures to be surprisingly pleasant – anywhere from highs in the 60°F to 80°F range.
 Just because it’s summer doesn’t mean it won’t rain though.
 Be sure to pack quality rain gear at any time of year, but especially in the summer time!
 June 21st is the longest day of the year, averaging 20 hours of daylight.
 You’ll never want to stop adventuring when the sun barely dips below the horizon!

-Early fall (September) tends to average about 5 to 10°F cooler than summer temperatures, so this makes it a perfect time to travel with fewer crowds.
+- Autumn (September – November): Early fall (September) tends to average about 5 to 10°F cooler than summer temperatures, so this makes it a perfect time to travel with fewer crowds.
 You’ll still get nice long days with a chance of rain early in the season, but as autumn progresses you’ll want to prepare yourself for the inevitable snowfall (which could prove to be another adventure entirely!)

-While Alaskan winters, cold and dark, may not be your cup of tea, there is actually quite a lot still happening for the adventurous traveler looking for a unique vacation.
+- Winter (December – February): While Alaskan winters, cold and dark, may not be your cup of tea, there is actually quite a lot still happening for the adventurous traveler looking for a unique vacation.
 If you enjoy winter activities; downhill, cross-country and backcountry skiing are prevalent, as is snowshoeing, snowmobiling, dog sledding, and ice skating.
 You also have the greatest chance of viewing the aurora borealis.

 Wondering What to Pack on Your Alaska Adventure Vacation?

-1) If It’s Waterproof, Pack It.
+- If It’s Waterproof, Pack It.

 We are not exaggerating when we say it can rain anytime on your Alaska vacation.
 This big, beautiful state is a true adventure destination and the weather (both the sun and the rain) is a big part of that!
 We recommend bringing along your waterproof hiking boots and a waterproof/breathable rain jacket and pants.
 Also, extra socks are a good idea – you very well could go through two pairs in a day if they get soaked early on (nobody likes to hike in wet socks)!

-2) Layers are Ideal.
+- Layers are Ideal.

 It may sound like you need to pack your entire wardrobe to prepare for unpredictable Alaska weather, but really, just a handful of layers ought to keep you warm or cool, depending on the temperature.
 You will want to bring both pants and shorts (it can actually get quite warm in Alaska) as well as a variety of tops for layering.
-Bring multiple “under shirts” but just one or two of the following tops to layer: moisture-wicking long sleeve shirt, heavy weight fleece pullover or jacket, and a waterproof rain jacket or shell.
+Bring multiple under shirtsbut just one or two of the following tops to layer: moisture-wicking long sleeve shirt, heavy weight fleece pullover or jacket, and a waterproof rain jacket or shell.
 A pair of long underwear is nice to have too.
 You’ll want to refer to the Packing List in your Pre-Trip Planner for further recommendations on what to pack.

-3) No Need for Formal Wear.
+- No Need for Formal Wear.

 Alaska restaurants and cruise ship dining are pretty casual and there’s no need to pack along your tuxedo or fancy dress.
 In most restaurants, you can wear just about anything you would have worn on the trail that day (assuming it’s not dirty or wet!)
 Jeans and a button-up or polo shirt are plenty fancy for an Alaskan dinner.
 We call it “casual dining.”

-4) Protection from the Elements
+- Protection from the Elements.

 We already discussed protection from rain, but what about the other elements?
 You’ll want to bring along a lightweight, brimmed hat (for sun and rain), sunscreen, as well as sunglasses with UV protection.
 On the flip side, it can also be very cold (especially when you’re on any kind of boat moving at a brisk pace), so we recommend packing a warm hat, gloves, and some sort of scarf or balaclava for face protection.